 Any attempt to structure a meaningful life course must include this knowledge of true self.
 Without it, we will inadvertently compromise the very values that give us our personal identity.

 How do we rediscover our true self?

 Over the years I have developed a series of extremely effective questions and exercises designed to put you in touch with your true self.
-I incorporated these exercises into the very first section of my book TRUE SELF.
-Following the program outlined in this book makes it possible for anyone to discover their true self, and to achieve and maintain internal peace and harmony while pursuing the life of their dreams.
+I incorporated these exercises into my home study course “Find Your TRUE SELF.”
+Following this program makes it possible for anyone to discover their true self, and to achieve and maintain internal peace and harmony while pursuing the life of their dreams.

 Of course, this is only one aspect of the life transformation process, but it is the only way to build a solid foundation for a life of exceptional quality.
-If you are curious about what True Self can do for you, I encourage you to read the reviews on Amazon to see what others are saying are about this life changing book.
+If you are curious about what Find Your TRUE SELF can do for you, I encourage you to have a closer look.

 Getting to the heart of disharmony